June 20, 2019

 There are a wide range of tricks to prevent dust in the work area, including sealing off doorways, utilizing power tools with dust control, and even installing a portable dust collection system that cleans and pulls particles out of the air.
 One of the simplest ways to keep dust contained is to build a dust containment system to isolate the area.
-Plus, it makes cleanup quick and easy.
+Plus, temporary dust walls make clean up quick and easy.

 First, determine how large of a space you’ll isolate to determine how much plastic sheeting you’ll need for a dust barrier, and what size pole best suits your space.
 It’s best to use one single sheet of plastic rather than multiple pieces to lower the risk of particles seeping through the seams of the plastic.

-Once you have a secure plastic sheeting wall, decide where you would like to add an entryway.
+Once you have a secure plastic sheeting wall, decide where you would like to add an entryway, or temporary dust door.
 Using Trimaco’s E-Z Up Zipper, stick the zipper onto the plastic sheeting, starting at the bottom first.
 Unzip the zipper and cut the plastic with a knife to create an opening.
 The heavy-duty zipper is accessible from both sides, making entering and exiting the enclosure easy.

 To keep the plastic at the entryway threshold intact, tape down the plastic sheeting to your floor protector, or leave it un-taped if large items will need to fit through the doorway.
 For any loose plastic that you want to stay in place, use E-Z Up Double-Sided Tape, for up to 14 days of use.